-Community property is all of the property that is not separate property acquired by a husband/RDP or wife/RDP or both while domiciled in a community property state, U.S. territory, or country.
+Community property is all of the property that is not separate property acquired by a spouse/RDP or both spouses/RDPs while domiciled in a community property state, U.S. territory, or country.

 Each spouse/RDP owns one-half of all community property.
 If property cannot be specifically identified as separate property, it is considered community property.